Refresh Cathode Ray Tube

 When the electrons collide with the phosphor, the energy of electrons is absorbed by the phosphor.

-The electrons in phosphor atom get excited. i.e. move to higher quantum energy levels.
+The electrons in the phosphor atom get excited. i.e. move to higher quantum energy levels.

 The intensity of light emitted by the phosphor is proportional to the energy difference between the excited quantum state and the ground state of the electron in the phosphor atom.